js-ferguson/myBlog/myBlog/README.md

 * Sub link to get an email about each new post

 * Feature to save draft posts so people don't get emailed every time you write something down

-* ability to make a post sticky so it stays at the top of the post feed

 * A personal feed for posts-in-progress / personal notes -- perhaps integrated with drafts.